sathvikaithala/Big_Data/README.md

 Once the ETL process was completed, we performed statistical analyses in PySpark to determine if the Vine reviews were unbiased.

 My work (including analysis) is in the notebook.
+Through our analysis, we were able to determine that the Vine reviews were trustworthy.